 The Certificate of Cloud Security Knowledge (CCSK) aims to facilitate a common understanding of cloud security concepts, which should increase the quality of risk decisions taken.
 It is developed and maintained by the Cloud Security Alliance (CSA).

-Started in 2009, the Cloud Security Alliance has developed a widely adopted catalog of security best practices, the “Security Guidance for Critical Areas of Focus in Cloud Computing, V3.0“.
+Started in 2009, the Cloud Security Alliance has developed a widely adopted catalog of security best practices, the “Security Guidance for Critical Areas of Focus in Cloud Computing, V4.0“.
+This document was last updated significantly in 2017.
 In addition, the European Network and Information Security Agency (ENISA) whitepaper “Cloud Computing: Benefits, Risks and Recommendations for Information Security” is an important contribution to the cloud security body of knowledge.

 Together these are a broad foundation of knowledge about cloud security, with topics ranging from architecture, governance, compliance, operations, encryption, virtualization and much more.